Skip to content

 Broken Orthodontics

-Dental braces are hard because they are designed to withstand daily wear and tear with eating, chewing, or talking.
-But even though they are hard, they can still break or stick out and poke the gums and cheeks.
+Dental braces are challenging because they are designed to withstand daily wear and tear while eating, chewing, or talking.
+But even though they are challenging, they can still break or stick out and poke the gums and cheeks.
 This causes discomfort and can slow down or reverse progress in straightening and aligning the teeth.